Current Maughan Library exhibition

 Celebrating DNA is a display cabinet filled with items from the College Archives illustrating the crucial work done in x-ray crystallography at King's College London in the early 1950s by Maurice Wilkins and Rosalind Franklin along with their colleagues.

 This led directly to the discovery of the helical structure of DNA.
 The items can be viewed in a display cabinet on the first floor of the main King's building at the Strand.

-Additional displays of matter from the College Archives are on view in the Senior Common room and foyer of the Physics department offices.
-Access to these areas is controlled.
+Additional displays of matter from the College Archives are on view in the Student Informal Study Space and foyer of the Physics department offices.
+Access to some of these areas is controlled.

 Online exhibition pages authored by Archives and Special Collections staff give a good idea of the breadth of subject matter our collections cover and the quality of images we can make available.
 Increasingly, the exhibitions we create are supplemented by online exhibitions to make content accessible to those unable to visit in person.